Online Rules for Control of False Discovery Rate and False Discovery Exceedance: FDR for dependent -values (Proof of Theorem 3.6)

-Let $\event_{v,u}$ be the event that the generalized alpha-investing rule rejects exactly $v$ true null and $u$ false null hypotheses in $\cH(n) = (H_1,\dots, H_n)$.
+Let $\event_{v,u}$ be the event that the generalized alpha investing rule rejects exactly $v$ true null and $u$ false null hypotheses in $\cH(n) = (H_1,\dots, H_n)$.
 We further denote by $n_0$ and $n_1=n-n_0$ the number of true null and false null hypotheses in $\cH(n)$.
 The false discovery rate for a fixed choice of the parameters $\btheta$ is

 We next use a lemma from~\cite{benjamini2001control}.
 We present its proof here for the reader's convenience. \begin{lemma}[\cite{benjamini2001control}] Let $\Omega_0\subseteq [n]$ be the subset of true nulls.
 The following holds true: